 ETL technology essentially improves the level of access you have to your data.
-For every business decision you need to make, you can pull up the most relevant datasets to assist you.
+You can pull up the most relevant datasets for every business decision you need to make to assist you.
 This directly impacts your operational and strategic undertakings, giving you an upper hand.
 With data-driven insights at your fingertips, you can pave the way for your business and give your competition sweat.

 Managing large volumes of data is no small feat.
-Without the ETL process to organize data and make it intelligible, a business would be wasting resources collecting data in the first place.
-The ETL process implementation means you can put all the data collected to good use, thus enabling the generation of higher revenue.
-In fact, the International Data Corporation conducted a study that has disclosed that the ETL implementations have achieved a 5-year median ROI of 112% with mean pay off of 1.6 years.
+Without the data ETL process, to organize data and make it intelligible, a business would be wasting resources collecting data in the first place.
+The ETL process layer implementation means you can put all the data collected to good use, thus enabling higher revenue generation.
+In fact, the International Data Corporation conducted a study that has disclosed that the ETL implementations have achieved a 5-year median ROI of 112% with a mean payoff of 1.6 years.

 As the business grows and market dynamics change, so must your organization’s resources and the technology it employs.
 The ETL system’s infrastructure allows you to add further technologies on top of it, simplifying the subsequent data processes.
-In addition, there are several performance-enhancing tools that come as an add-on for ETL.
+In addition, several performance-enhancing tools come as an add-on for the ETL process in the data warehouse.
 These include the tools to extract unstructured data, data virtualization solutions, and automated data warehousing platforms.

-Data gathered through the ETL process provides an in-depth historical context of your business for the decision makers.
-A worthy tool to be in the tool chest of every business that aims to capture the data advantage.
+Data gathered through the ETL extraction process provides an in-depth historical context of your business for the decision-makers.
+Knowing what ETL is and why it is important, it is wise for a worthy ETL tool to be present in the chest of every business that aims for an efficient ETL process to capture the data advantage.

 Astera Centerprise is one such robust ETL tool that integrates data to organize your business data from disparate sources and provide a unified view of all your data assets.
 Contact our team and request a 14-day free trial.